minqiaowang/oracle-sharded-database/setup-nonshard-app/setup-nonshard-app.md

-6. Create a service named `GDS$CATALOG.ORADBCLOUD` and start it in order to run the demo application correctly (The service name is hard code in the demo application).
+6. Create a service named `GDS$CATALOG.ORADBCLOUD` and start it in order to run the demo application correctly.
+(The demo application is designed for sharded database, it's need connect to the shard catalog.
+The service name is hard code in the demo application).

    ```
    SQL> BEGIN